A new unknotting operation for classical and welded links: Introduction

 The pass move and 4-move are shown in Fig.\ref{uoflk}.
 We can define two knots to be pass equivalent if they are related by a finite sequence of pass moves.
 In \cite{lhk} Kauffman studied the pass move and showed that any knot can be deformed into either the trivial knot or the trefoil knot by a finite sequence of pass moves.
 The pass move preserves the Arf invariant, two knots are pass equivalent if and only if they have the same Arf invariant.
 The trefoil and the unknot are not pass move equivalents, therefore, the pass move is not an unknotting operation for knots.
 On the other hand, in \cite{mk} Dabkowski {\it et al.} proved that all knots up to 12 crossings reduce to the trivial knot by 4-moves.
 They also showed that links of 2 components with at most 11 crossings reduce to either the trivial link or the Hopf link using a finite number of 4-moves.
-Jozef H. Przytycki in \cite{jhp} shows that every alternating link of two components up to 12 crossings can be reduced to the trivial link or the Hopf link by 4-moves and Reidemeister moves (See also \cite{as, ak1}).
+Przytycki in \cite{jhp} shows that every alternating link of two components up to 12 crossings can be reduced to the trivial link or the Hopf link by 4-moves and Reidemeister moves (See also \cite{as, ak1}).
+The authors study the Gordian complex of knots using 4-moves \cite{danish1}.
+This study provides new insights into the structure of knot diagrams and the relationships between different knot types.
 Whether the 4-move is an unknotting operation is an open question.

-This paper is organized as follows: In Section \ref{idm}, we defined the diagonal move, and proved that the diagonal move is an unknotting operation for classical knots and links.
-We also studied the relation of diagonal move with other local moves.
-We showed that the crossing change, $\Delta$-move, $\sharp$-move, $\Gamma$-move, $n$-gon move, pass move, and 4-move can be realized by a sequence of diagonal moves.
+This paper is organized as follows.
+In Section \ref{idm}, we define the diagonal move and prove that the diagonal move is an unknotting operation for classical knots and links.
 In Section \ref{idmwk}, we discussed welded knot theory.
 Every welded knot diagram can be deformed into a trivial knot diagram by a finite sequence of diagonal moves plus some welded Reidemeister moves.
-In Section \ref{uod}, we studied the distance from $K$ to $K'$ for an unknotting operation, and we discuss the relation of distance from $K$ to $K'$ for those well-known unknotting operations.
+We also studied the relationship between the diagonal move and other local moves.
+We showed that the crossing change, $\Delta$-move, $\sharp$-move, $\Gamma$-move, $n$-gon move, pass move, and 4-move can be realized by a sequence of diagonal moves.
+We studied the distance from $K$ to $K'$ for an unknotting operation, and we discuss the relation of distance from $K$ to $K'$ for those well-known unknotting operations.